· ·

 If supplementing is brought up, make sure to ask why.
 Ask to talk with an IBCLC to come up with a plan that will allow your baby to thrive while preserving breastfeeding and your supply.

-And remember – a supplement doesn’t have to be formula.
-The first choice is your own milk – it’s very possible that you can hand express or pump milk to give your baby (I have heard of moms who had their baby’s father hand express for them on the OR table and give the baby that milk because they were too exhausted to do so themselves.
+And remember – a supplement doesn’t have to be a formula.
+The first choice is your milk – it’s very possible that you can hand express or pump milk to give your baby (I have heard of moms who had their baby’s father hand express for them on the OR table and give the baby that milk because they were too exhausted to do so themselves.
 Pretty cool!)

-Problem #8: No Golden Hour
+Problem #7: No Golden Hour

 The Golden Hour is the “prime time” after giving birth for optimal baby/parent bonding, initiation of breastfeeding, and introduction to the world for your baby.